68rajat68/OrganizeNow/README.md

-# iNotebook
+# OrganizeNow

-iNotebook is a full-stack note-taking application that allows users to securely create, edit, and manage their personal notes.
-The project includes both frontend and backend components, with a focus on a seamless user experience and robust data security.
+OrganizeNow is a comprehensive application designed to help you manage your tasks, notes, and schedules efficiently.
+The project combines two powerful tools: **iNotebook** for secure note-taking and **Schedulr** for effective time management.
+With OrganizeNow, users can seamlessly switch between managing their notes and organizing their daily schedules, all within a single application.

 ## Table of Contents